 As noted above, if the Charter Amendment is not adopted, the Company intends instead to issue a new series of Preferred Stock as Consideration Shares.
-The Preferred Stock, par value \$1.00 per share, will, in the aggregate, have the same voting power as the Common Stock that would have been issued if the Charter Amendment had been approved, that is, as of the Closing Date, the Preferred Stock will have 24.5% of the combined voting power of the Preferred Stock and the Common Stock voting together as a single class (after giving effect to votes cast by holders of shares of Common Stock having ten-vote voting rights).
+The Preferred Stock, par value \$1.00 per share, will, in the aggregate, have the same voting power as the Common Stock that would have been issued if the Charter Amendment had been approved, that is, the Preferred Stock will have 24.5% of the combined voting power of the Preferred Stock and the Common Stock voting together as a single class.
 Except as otherwise required by applicable law, the Preferred Stock will vote as a single class with the Common Stock on all matters that come before the Common Stock.
-The Preferred Stock being converted (i) upon the sale, transfer or other disposition of such Preferred Stock to a person that is not an affiliate of the holder of such Preferred Stock, provided that no person that was a beneficial owner (or affiliate thereof) of the Preferred Stock immediately before such sale, transfer or disposition is a beneficial owner (or affiliate thereof) of the shares of Common Stock being issued in such conversion, or (ii) at any time the Company's Charter is amended to provide that holders of Common Stock are entitled to one vote per share of Common Stock, regardless of how long such shares have been held.

-The conversion rate of the Preferred Shares will be adjusted to account for stock splits, combinations, mergers and reorganizations; however, no other modifications to the conversion rate, or otherwise to the terms of the
+The Preferred Stock will automatically convert into the number of shares of Common Stock as would have the same voting power of the shares of Preferred Stock, provided that no person that was a beneficial owner (or affiliate thereof) of the Preferred Stock immediately before such sale, transfer or disposition is a beneficial owner (or affiliate thereof) of the shares of Common Stock in such conversion, or (ii) at any time the Company's Charter is amended to provide that holders of Common Stock are entitled to one vote per share of Common Stock, regardless of how long such shares have been held.
+The conversion rate of the Preferred Shares will be adjusted to account for stock splits, combinations, mergers and reorganizations.